 Talking around the word you really want to use in such an obvious way makes it sound like it’s an insult, a slur, or otherwise something to be ashamed of or to avoid mentioning as much as possible.

 It is not more polite to avoid calling me what I actually am.

-But the real threat in my opinion comes from the organisations who use it as an attempt to pathologise us and our neurology.
+But the real threat in my opinion comes from the organizations who use it as an attempt to pathologize us and our neurology.
 Because person-first language in the case of autism separates the autism from the person, by definition, thus opening the door to “treatments,” “cures,” or worse… What’s next, gene editing to “eliminate” the autism?

 That’s not just a bad dream you know?
 It’s already started.

 Language is important.
 The English language is a haven of subtlety and nuance which can be quite opaque to those whose first language is not English (or in fact, to autistic people).
 I can imagine people for whom English isn’t their first language thinking, “What’s the big deal?
 It sounds the same to me!”